Kun-Xiang/Kun-Xiang.github.io/_news/announcement_6.md

 related_posts: false
 ---

-🔥 We announce [SeePhys](https://arxiv.org/abs/2505.19099), a full spectrum multimodal benchmark for evaluating physics reasoning across different knowledge levels!
+🔥 We release the [paper of SeePhys](https://arxiv.org/abs/2505.19099).
+It a full spectrum multimodal benchmark for evaluating physics reasoning across different knowledge levels!